rpunt/ansible_cockroachdb/README.md

 #### Test Environment

 For integration tests, a CockroachDB instance is required.
-The tests use Podman Compose to start a local CockroachDB instance for testing.
+By default, tests use Podman Compose to start a local CockroachDB instance for testing.
+You can also run tests with the `--container` option to use containerized CockroachDB even in local mode.
 See docker-compose.yml for details (compatible with Podman).

 #### Test Coverage